First Day of School

 All students interested in trying out for an athletics team this coming school year must be registered with Athletic Clearance.

-- Fall Sports Registration Deadline: August 5 (Fall Sports Tryout Schedule)
+- Fall Sports Registration Deadline: Monday, August 4 (Fall Sports Tryout Schedule)

-- Winter Sports Registration Deadline: October 28
+- Winter Sports Registration Deadline: Monday, October 27

-- Spring Sports Registration Deadline: February 3
+- Spring Sports Registration Deadline: TBD

 Step-by-step instructions can be found on our website under Athletics Registration.
 If you have any questions, please contact our Associate Athletics Director, Cat Arroyo.

-Per the 2024-25 NCS calendar, fall sports tryouts will be conducted the week of August 12.
+Per the 2025–26 NCS calendar, fall sports tryouts will be conducted the week of August 11.
 All students interested in participating in a fall sport should make arrangements to be fully prepared to try out for the teams they are interested in during the week of tryouts.
 Please note that only students who have been cleared for athletics participation (see the Athletics Registration webpage) will be permitted to try out.

 Parent Drivers/Volunteers will need to complete several items prior to driving student-athletes and volunteering for team roles (e.g., team parent).
 Please refer to the Parent Volunteer section on our website.